Sam Russell (footballer, born 1982)

 As a player he was a goalkeeper from 2000 until 2021.
 He began his career in the Premier League with Middlesbrough although he failed to make a first team appearance but would notably go on to have three spells with Darlington between 2002 and 2012.
-He also played for Gateshead, Scunthorpe United, Rochdale, Wrexham and Forest Green Rovers before joining Grimsby in 2018 where he combined playing duties as James McKeown's number two with coaching the clubs goalkeepers.
+He also played for Gateshead, Scunthorpe United, Rochdale, Wrexham and Forest Green Rovers before joining Grimsby Town in 2018 where he combined playing duties as James McKeown's number two with coaching the clubs goalkeepers.

 Playing career

 Middlesbrough

 Russell was born in Middlesbrough, North Yorkshire and signed as a professional on 7 July 2000 for his hometown team after progressing through their youth system.
 He had a successful loan spell at Gateshead during the tail end of the 2001–02 season, followed by a brief period at Darlington on loan in 2002 after Mick Tait brought him in during a keeping crisis.
 He played in only one game, a 1–1 draw against Torquay United.

 In August 2003 he was sent to Scunthorpe United on loan where he stayed for three months and made 10 appearances.
 He finally left Middlesbrough in the summer of 2004, moving to Darlington on a permanent basis.
 He never appeared in Middlesbrough's first team.